huBioinfo/CytoTalk/README.md

 ⚠ **Update Log:**

 **2021-06-08: The latest release "CytoTalk_v3.1.0" is a major updated R version on the basis of v3.0.3.
 We have added a function to generate Cytoscape files for visualization of each ligand-receptor-associated pathway extracted from the predicted signaling network between the two given cell types.
-For each predicted ligand-receptor pair, its associated pathway is defined as the user-specified order of the neighborhood of the ligand and receptor in the two cell types.
-Please download "CytoTalk_package_v3.1.0.zip" from the Releases page (https://github.com/huBioinfo/CytoTalk/releases/tag/v3.1.0) and refer to the user manual inside the package.**
+For each predicted ligand-receptor pair, its associated pathway is defined as the user-specified order of the neighborhood of the ligand and receptor in the two cell types.**

+**Please download "CytoTalk_package_v3.1.0.zip" from the Master branch or the Releases page (https://github.com/huBioinfo/CytoTalk/releases/tag/v3.1.0) and refer to the user manual inside the package.**

 2021-05-31: The release "CytoTalk_v3.0.3" is a revised R version on the basis of v3.0.2.
 A bug has been fixed in this version to avoid errors occurred in some special cases.
 We also provided a new example "RunCytoTalk_Example_StepByStep.R" to run the CytoTalk algorithm in a step-by-step fashion.
 Please download "CytoTalk_package_v3.0.3.zip" from the Releases page (https://github.com/huBioinfo/CytoTalk/releases/tag/v3.0.3) and refer to the user manual inside the package.